discord-tickets/docs/docs/self-hosting/reverse-proxy.md

 # Reverse proxy setup

-Securing your bot with [SSL/TLS encryption](https://www.cloudflare.com/en-gb/learning/ssl/what-is-ssl/) is highly recommended.
+Securing your bot with [SSL/TLS encryption](https://www.cloudflare.com/en-gb/learning/ssl/what-is-ssl/) is strongly recommended.

 To do this, you need: